Bai Lu (actress): 2019–2022: Rising popularity and breakthrough

-In 2019, Bai starred as "Lu Zhaoyao", a fearless demon leader, alongside Xu Kai, in the xianxia drama The Legends.
-The series topped television broadcasting ratings.
-Its unique characters, romantic comedy elements, and strong female characters were much appreciated by the viewers.
-She starred as "Xie Xiang", a girl pretending to be her brother, in the youth military-based series Arsenal Military Academy.
-The series got positive responses and she received Best Actress Awards for her portrayal.
-Later, she starred in the romance comedy series Lucky's First Love.
+In 2019, Bai starred as a demon leader in the xianxia drama The Legends alongside Xu Kai.
+The series topped television broadcasting ratings, with critics praising its strong female characters and the acting of Bai and Xu.
+She starred as a girl pretending to be her brother in the youth military-based series Arsenal Military Academy.
+The series received positive responses and Bai won Best Actress Awards for her portrayal.
+Later that year, she starred in the romance comedy series Lucky's First Love.

-In 2020, Bai starred as "Jiang Jun" in the workplace romance series Love Is Sweet, alongside Luo Yunxi, playing an idealistic but intelligent financial analyst.
-This series got decent recognition in the international market.
-She also starred as "Long Aoyi", in the historical romance series Jiu Liu Overlord, alongside Lai Yi.
+Bai starred in the 2020 workplace romance series Love Is Sweet, playing an idealistic but intelligent financial analyst.
+This series was Bai's first working alongside Luo Yunxi (three years later, they would pair up again in Till the End of the Moon).
+Love Is Sweet was one of Bai's first to earn recognition in the international market.
+Later that year, Bai starred in the historical romance series Jiu Liu Overlord alongside Lai Yi.

-In 2021, Bai starred as "Cui Shiyi" in the Chinese period romantic series One and Only, alongside Ren Jialun.
-With a gripping romance story and superior production quality, the series topped popularity rankings, generated buzz on national and international social media with an overall 8.7M searches.
-Because of the popularity, a sequel of One and Only, named Forever and Ever, was made, where she played "Shi Yi".
-This series is a poignant love story in modern version.
+The following year, Bai starred as in the 2021 Chinese period romantic series One and Only with Ren Jialun.
+Critics praised the series' gripping romance story and superior production quality, and the series topped popularity rankings on Chinese and international social media with over eight million searches.
+A sequel of One and Only, named Forever and Ever, was released later that year.
+Additionally, Bai starred in the 2022 police series Ordinary Greatness.

-In 2022, Bai starred as "Xia Jie" in the police series Ordinary Greatness.
-Later, she starred as "Li Susu" in the historical fantasy series Till the End of the Moon alongside Luo Yunxi again.
-This series broke many records online and is placed 1st in ranking, after its premier on Youku.